 The 500 postcards are then mailed to the museum in New York for exhibition.
 DEADLINE FOR CARDS TO BE IN THE MUSEUM: AUGUST 14, 2019.

 A BOOK ABOUT DEATH takes its inspiration from the late, underground American artist Ray Johnson (1927 - 1995).
 Ray Johnson’s unbound “book” of the same title was mailed to his New York Correspondence School “students” and included pages in his idiosyncratic style that were funny, sad and ironic “one-page essays” on death.
-With the A BOOK ABOUT DEATH project, artists are invited to plunge into subject in creating their own pages that score the dramatic final dance of death.
+With the A BOOK ABOUT DEATH project, artists are invited to plunge into the subject by creating their own pages that score the dramatic final dance of death.

 HOW TO SUBMIT